palomotina8/test-repo-create-issue-branch-dev-app/README.md

 # create-issue-branch-test-repo-dev-app

-This is the development branch.
+This is the release branch.